Lee Boon Yang: Political career

-Lee was first elected into Parliament in 1984.
+Lee was first elected to Parliament in 1984.

 He was subsequently appointed Parliamentary Secretary in 1985, and went on to hold positions in the Ministry of the Environment, Ministry of Communications and Information, Ministry of Finance and the Ministry of Home Affairs.

 Lee was appointed Minister in the Prime Minister's Office in 1991.
 He served as Minister for Labour between 1992 and 2003.
-He also served as Minister for Defence between 1994 and 1995 concurrently.
+He simultaneously also served as Minister for Defence in 1994 and 1995.
 He was subsequently appointed Minister for Information, Communications and the Arts in 2003, where he served until 2009.

 Lee resigned from the Cabinet in 2009 but remained as a Member of Parliament on the backbenches until his retirement from politics in 2011.

 Post-political career

 Lee was appointed Chairman of the Board of Keppel Corporation in 2009, after resigning from the Cabinet, where he served until 2021.

 He also served as Chairman of Singapore Press Holdings between 2011 and 2022, before he was succeeded by Christopher Lim.